savinmikhail/Comments-Density/README.md

 ## Features

 - **Multiple Comment Types**: Supports identification and analysis of several comment types including regular, docblocks, TODOs, FIXMEs, and license information.
+You can configure the set of them to be evaluated.
 - **Detailed Reporting**: Quickly find code spots where changes might be necessary.
 - **Quality Check**: Set up a configuration file, and if thresholds aren't met, the exit code will be returned with the report.
 - **Configurable Reports**:  Get results in either console or HTML file.